-• Cutting and joining metal parts for fabricating applying tools like mig-welder, plasma cutter, chop saw, oxyacetylene torch etc. • Designing and fabricating the equipment and parts for meeting the special or unusual needs, using the manufacturer specifications, calculator, measuring devices, drawings etc. • Installing or removing any special equipment like paint machine, grinder, power and hand tools etc. • Designing and creating holding jigs that aid in fabrication of the parts in various numbers Job Type: Full-time Pay: $23.00 - $26.00 per hour Benefits: • 401(k) • 401(k) matching • Dental insurance • Health insurance • Life insurance • Retirement plan • Vision insurance Shift: • 10 hour shift • 8 hour shift Work Location: In person
+• Cutting and joining metal parts for fabricating applying tools like mig-welder, plasma cutter, chop saw, oxyacetylene torch etc. • Designing and fabricating the equipment and parts for meeting the special or unusual needs, using the manufacturer specifications, calculator, measuring devices, drawings etc. • Installing or removing any special equipment like paint machine, grinder, power and hand tools etc. • Designing and creating holding jigs that aid in fabrication of the parts in various numbers • Reading blue prints and fabricate accordingly.
+Job Type: Full-time Pay: $23.00 - $26.00 per hour Benefits: • 401(k) • 401(k) matching • Dental insurance • Health insurance • Life insurance • Relocation assistance • Retirement plan • Vision insurance People with a criminal record are encouraged to apply Work Location: In person

 See More Details >>Becoming a welder typically starts with technical training, which combines hands-on experience with classroom learning, allowing individuals to earn while they learn.
 Training programs last about 6 to 18 months, requiring many hours of training under skilled professionals.
 The American Welding Society reports 402,333 welders nationwide, with projections indicating a steady growth in the welding sector, ranging from 2% to 3% annually.
 Apprentices in welding earn an average of $50 per week in Jesup, GA, with the potential for significant overtime earnings.
 Trade schools, community colleges, and platforms like AWS help aspiring welders find training opportunities, leading to a career with strong earning potential—often exceeding $45,000 annually for experienced professionals.